See all state pages

 Average Student Loan Debt in California

 If you have your heart set on attending school in Cali, you’re possibly wondering what the average student loan debt in the state is.
-Well, in 2020, 46% of California college attendees had student loan debt, and on average owed $21,125.
+According to a 2023 report, 47% of California college attendees had student loan debt, with an average balance of $21,125.

 of California college